 Cost: $30 per car (good for 7 days)

 As you can see, there are plenty of free and cheap things to do in Seattle!
-Whether you’re visiting Seattle on a budget or just want to save money as a local, save this post to use in the future.
+Whether you’re visiting Seattle on a budget or just want to save money like a local, save this post to use in the future.